1/2″ — 1″ ISO 5211

 Valve torque can vary according to operating frequency, temperature and friction characteristics of the media.

 If media has more or less friction than water, multiply torque by the following factors.

 |Dry gases, natural gas||1.5|

 |Slurries or liquids bearing abrasive particles||1.5÷2.5|

-With the configuration of T-Ball a stop pin can be screwed in any position of the 4 provided in the flange (1, 2, 3 or 4) and the lever can be rotated freely through 90°, the flow assumes the directions indicated in the diagram; in case of need the lever can be pulled upwards and you can reach any of the four possible positions.
+With the configuration of T-port a stop pin can be fixed in any position of the 4 provided in the flange (1, 2, 3 or 4) and the lever can be rotated freely through 90°, the flow assumes the directions indicated in the diagram; in case of need the lever can be pulled upwards and you can reach any of the four possible positions.